 Employees and Stakeholders should exercise due care to ensure that the information in their whistleblowing report is accurate and truthful.
 No action will be taken against Employees or Stakeholders who make an allegation in good faith which is not confirmed by subsequent investigation.
 But this protection may be revoked if Employees and Stakeholders misuse or abuse the Whistleblowing Policy by making false, frivolous, malicious or vexatious allegations.

 Employees and Stakeholders should report their concern at the earliest opportunity so that corrective action can be taken as soon as possible.

-(i) Chairman of our company’s Audit Committee;
+(i) Members of our company’s Audit Committee; and

-(iii) Managing Director of our company; and
+(ii) Managing Director of our company.

 Employees and Stakeholders have the option to make whistleblowing reports in strict confidence through any of the following channels:

 Employees and Stakeholders making a whistleblowing report should disclose their (i) full name, (ii) NRIC and/or Employee Number (if applicable), as well as (iii) contact details such as telephone number and email address.
 This will enable our company to accord the person making the whistleblowing report necessary protection under this Policy and also obtain more details pertaining to the whistleblowing report.